Thekhanh1/MAX7219_control/README.md

 **MAX7219**
 ===
-This is a library to control the MAX7219 and MAX7221 with a LED matrix, using a STM32f4.
+This is a library to control the MAX7219 and MAX7221 with a LED matrix, using STM32.

 **UPDATES**
 -------